jeannn/flappyBird/README.md

 ## Help

-Bird doesn’t move?
-Make sure the Rigidbody2D component is attached to the bird.
+Game not launching?
+Make sure you’ve downloaded the entire project and that all files are kept together in the same folder.

+Can’t exit the game?
+Press the Windows key, then manually close the game window.

 ## Authors